MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Azure Key Vault is well integrated with other Azure services.
 Use the built-in feature of those services to access secrets.
 For an example about how Azure Application Gateway accesses TLS certificates for the ingress flow, see the [Ingress traffic flow](#ingress-traffic-flow) section.

+With the new Azure RBAC permission model for key vault, it allows you to assign the pod managed identities to either the **Key Vault Secrets User** or **Key Vault Reader** role assignment and access the secrets.
+For more information, see [Access Azure Key Vault using RBAC](/azure/key-vault/general/rbac-guide).

 ### Accessing cluster secrets

 You'll need to use pod managed identities to allow a pod to access secrets from a specific store.
 To facilitate the retrieval process, use a [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
 When the pod needs a secret, the driver connects with the specified store, retrieves secret on a volume, and mounts that volume in the cluster.
 The pod can then get the secret from the volume file system.

 The CSI driver has many providers to support various managed stores.
 In this implementation, we've chosen the [Azure Key Vault with Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver) using the add-on to retrieve the TLS certificate from Azure Key Vault and load it in the pod running the ingress controller.
 It's done during pod creation and the volume stores both public and the private keys.